Skip to content

 “Consider the Lobster” by David Foster Wallace – A deep dive into the Annual Maine Lobster Festival, examining ethics, culture, and the world’s largest lobster cooker with Wallace’s signature wit and intellectual rigor.

-“The Empathy Exams” by Leslie Jamison – A brilliant example of cultural criticism, dissecting pain, emotion, and what it means to feel for others.
+“The Empathy Exams” by Leslie Jamison – A great example of cultural criticism, dissecting pain, emotion, and what it means to feel for others.

 These best essays showcase the range of the form—from political and philosophical reflections to intimate, deeply personal narratives.